sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-mysql.rst

-Clicking the ‘Save’ button creates the new dataset that can be used in any workflows or Interactive dashboard within the specific application.
+Clicking the ‘Save’ button creates the new dataset that can be used in any workflow or Interactive dashboard within the specific application.